daormar/debasher/doc/design_doc_resident.md

   - The global rollback above, which rewinds both nodes to the last consistent cut and redelivers from `channel_state` the messages that were in transit at the cut.
+- **Keeping on disk the part of a line already read when its reader dies.**
+  A line that a reader takes in more than one read (in practice, one longer than `PIPE_BUF`, since a shorter one is written atomically) is in memory, in part, until its last read; if the reader dies meanwhile, that part is lost and the rest reaches the relaunched reader as a fragment with no `HELLO` after it (see "Messages read from a FIFO but not yet written to the input log" in the Contract's limits).
+The loss is detected (G8), but the node cannot get past the hole on its own, which makes it one of the cases for the global rollback above.
+Not done for now, since the loss never goes unnoticed and the cost below is significant; it may be worth doing if lines of several KiB become common.
+A possible shape, with portable means only:
+  - The reader appends each part of a line still incomplete to a file of its port, separate from the input log so that replay, pruning and the size cap stay as they are, headed by the log position, `start`, that was next when the line began.
+Once the whole line is in the log, the file is emptied, both steps under the lock that orders arrivals.
+A relaunched reader joins what the file holds with what follows in the FIFO, unless the last complete record of the log is of its port with a position of at least `start`: then the process died between the two steps and the line is already in the log.
+  - A process killed between a read and the write of that part to the file leaves a piece missing from the middle of the line, and the joined line can still be valid JSON, with a shorter payload and no error.
+So joining needs the writer to state, in each line longer than `PIPE_BUF`, its length and a checksum, checked only on a joined line; one that fails the check is a fragment, dropped if a `HELLO` follows, as today.
 - **Durability against machine failure (`fsync`)**: see the note in the Contract's failure model.
 First step: `fsync` of the checkpoint file and of its directory when a checkpoint is saved, and of the log at a halt (about 2 ms